Holographic flavour and neural networks: Conclusion

-Our results demonstrate several advantages over the numerical shooting methods: one does not need to investigate the IR boundary conditions this is particularly useful when solving the inverse problem since when the equations of motions can develop stiff singularities ias the potential varies.
-In fact, hour atempt to solve the inverse problem using by solving the equations of motion using neural differential equations was met with this challenge.
+Our results demonstrate several advantages over the numerical shooting methods: one does not need to investigate the IR boundary conditions.
+This is particularly useful when solving the inverse problem, since the equations of motion can develop stiff singularities as the potential varies.
+In fact, our attempt to solve the inverse problem by using neural differential equations to solve the equations of motion was met with this challenge.

+We also benchmarked runtime against conventional ODE shooting.
+For the magnetic setup at the “saturation” accuracy reached in 20k epochs, the conditional ANN takes $\approx 42$ seconds of CPU time, compared to $\approx 1.32$ seconds for a SciPy ODE solver and $\approx 33$ seconds for Mathematica -- about 32 times slower than SciPy but comparable to Mathematica.
+Pushing to higher accuracy ($10^{-4}$) requires at least 100k epochs, making the ANN roughly $10^2$ times slower than SciPy and about $10^1$ times slower than Mathematica.
+These results underscore that the ANN’s main advantage is not raw speed on forward problems but robustness and flexibility for inverse tasks and branch tracking, where deriving or integrating stiff EOMs is impractical.

-There are several possible extension of our work that we would like to pursue in the future: \begin{itemize} \item Extend to other probe‐brane systems (D(p)/D(q)), including nontrivial worldvolume gauge fields (chemical potentials, electric fields) and backreacted/flavored Veneziano–limit geometries. \item Incorporate additional physical data (e.g. meson spectrum) into the inverse‐geometry program to reconstruct full metric functions ($f_1(r)$,$f_2(r)$). \item Explore more sophisticated ANN architectures to improve convergence of the training process and handle more complex set-ups. \end{itemize}
+There are several possible extensions of our work that we would like to pursue in the future: \begin{itemize} \item Extend to other probe‐brane systems (D(p)/D(q)), including nontrivial worldvolume gauge fields (chemical potentials, electric fields) and backreacted/flavored Veneziano–limit geometries. \item Incorporate additional physical data (e.g. meson spectrum) into the inverse‐geometry program to reconstruct full metric functions ($f_1(r)$, $f_2(r)$). \item Explore more sophisticated ANN architectures to improve convergence of the training process and handle more complex set-ups. \end{itemize}